derrickburt/derrickburt.github.io/opengis/malawi/index.md

 ### Discussion

 Both of the figures we attempted to produce have some notable distinctions from those published in Malcomb et al. Our reproduction of Figure 4, depsite having the same exact data and attempting to replicate the bits of their methodology that was explained, have neither the same range of scores nor the same distribution of capacity scores.
+Our also has larger clusters of more vulnerable (lower capacity) TAs in central Malawi.
 Figure 5, even if we were able to incorporate the FEWSnet sensitivity data, is also skewed by our results from the household scores.
 Even though we can see similar vulnerability patterns in the south and central regions, most of the northern porition of our figure is quite different from that of Malcomb's.

 Although the authors' claim they employ a "transparent and easily replicable methodlogy" in this study (Malcomb et al. 2014), I argue that this research is not reproducible.
 While policy makers and local actors in sub-Saharan Africa might be able to borrow the author's framework of using multi-criteria vulnerability indicators to visualize climmate capacity, we could not reproduce the results of this research using the same inputs to yield the same outputs (National Academies of Sciences, Engineering, and Medicine 2019).
 The impediments to this paper's reproducibility may be explained by the authors' incomplete or limited sharing of their methodology, the complexity of climate vulnerability analyses, as well as the general structure of academic research that does not allow for publications, as well as their methods and research, to be updated (Sui 2014).
 I will examine some of the components that prevent this research from being fully reproducible.